-Bloodborne Pathogens are pathogenic microorganisms that are present in human blood and can cause disease in humans.
+Bloodborne Pathogens - Pathogenic microorganisms that are present in human blood and can cause disease in humans.
 These pathogens include, but are not limited to, hepatitis B virus (HBV), hepatitis C virus, and human immunodeficiency virus (HIV).

-Engineering Controls are those controls (e.g. sharps disposal containers, self-sheathing needles) that isolate or remove the bloodborne pathogens hazard from the workplace.
+Engineering Controls - Those controls (e.g. sharps disposal containers, self-sheathing needles) that isolate or remove the bloodborne pathogens hazard from the workplace.

-An Exposure Incident is a specific eye, mouth, other mucous membrane, non-intact skin, or parenteral contact with blood or other potentially infectious materials that results from the performance of an employee's duties.
+Exposure Incident - A specific eye, mouth, other mucous membrane, non-intact skin, or parenteral contact with blood or other potentially infectious materials that results from the performance of an employee's duties.

-Occupational Exposure means reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious materials that results from the performance of an employee's duties.
+Occupational Exposure - Reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious materials that results from the performance of an employee's duties.

-Parenteral means piercing mucous membranes or the skin barrier through such events as needle sticks, human bites, cuts, or abrasions.
+Parenteral - Piercing mucous membranes or the skin barrier through such events as needle sticks, human bites, cuts, or abrasions.

-Personal Protective Equipment is specialized clothing or equipment worn by an employee for protection against a hazard.
+Personal Protective Equipment - Specialized clothing or equipment worn by an employee for protection against a hazard.
 General work clothes (e.g. uniforms, pants, shirts or blouses) not intended to function as protection against a hazard are not considered to be personal protective equipment.

-Universal Precautions are an approach to infection control.
+Universal Precautions - An approach to infection control.
 According to the concept of Universal Precautions, all human blood and certain human body fluids are treated as if known to be infectious for HIV, HBV, and other bloodborne pathogens.

-Work Practice Controls are those practices that reduce the likelihood of exposure by altering the manner in which a task is performed (e.g., prohibiting recapping of needles).
+Work Practice Controls - Those practices that reduce the likelihood of exposure by altering the manner in which a task is performed (e.g., prohibiting recapping of needles).

 Methods of Compliance: